kubernetes-sigs/kustomize/docs/glossary.md

 An object, expressed in a YAML or JSON file, with the [fields required] by kubernetes.
-Basically just a `kind` field to identify the type, a `metadata/name` field to identify the instance, and an `apiVersion` field to identify the version (if there's more than one version).
+Basically just a `kind` field to identify the type, a `metadata/name` field to identify the variant, and an `apiVersion` field to identify the version (if there's more than one version).